Vijayakumari (film)

 Vijayakumari is a 1950 Indian Tamil language film directed by A. S. A. Sami.
 The film stars K. R. Ramasamy and T. R. Rajakumari.
+It was released on 18 March 1950.

 Plot

-This is the story of a young man who works to bring changes in the society destroying corruption and superstitious beliefs.
+This is the story of a young man who works to bring changes in the society by destroying corruption and superstitious beliefs.
 The story is set in a kingdom that had a wily minister.
-The princess falls in love with the young man, but the minister has ideas to marry the princess to his son.
+The princess falls in love with the young man, but the minister wishes to marry her to his son.
 The young man and his sister are tormented by the minister.

 Cast

 List adapted from The Hindu article.